MINUTEMAN

 In the early years of the Comstock discovery, raw gold and silver ore had to be transported through the dangerous terrain of the Sierra Nevada Mountains to the nearest mint 200 miles away in San Francisco.

 The Type II 1870-CC Gold $20 Liberty Head Double Eagle is a tremendous rarity.
 Only 3,789 were struck.
-Owning an 1870 Carson City $20 Liberty Head Double Eagle is every investor's and collector's dream.
+Owning an 1870-CC (Carson City) $20 Liberty Head Double Eagle is every investor's and collector's dream.
+No matter what condition and grade it is in!

 There is no such thing as a common Carson City $20 Liberty Head Gold Double Eagle.